sam0delkin/intellij-psa/README.md

 [Stub Indexes](https://plugins.jetbrains.com/docs/intellij/stub-indexes.html) but all of them are not fit plugin needs because of various problems (they are running in [Dumb Mode](https://plugins.jetbrains.com/docs/intellij/indexing-and-psi-stubs.html#dumb-mode), which are significantly decrease PsiElement options resolving, or even running on raw AST Tree).
 The main idea of the plugin is to provide custom autocomplete & GoTo on the currently opened files.
-So whe one even need to index the whole file tree, while we can index only opened files?
+So why one even need to index the whole file tree, while we can index only opened files?
 For these reasons, [Gists](https://plugins.jetbrains.com/docs/intellij/indexing-and-psi-stubs.html#gists) were chosen as index type for the PSA.